topkecleon/telegram-bot-bash/doc/7_develop.md

 }
 ```

+An SEND event is executed when a Message is send tomtelegram.

 * BASHBOT_EVENT_SEND	is exceuted if data is send or uploaded to Telegram server

 In contrast to other events, BASHBOT_EVENT_SEND is excecuted in a subshell, so there is no need to spawn